kyleconroy/ssf/README.md

 ## Sample Rate (optional)

 A floating point representation of the probability that this metric is being sampled at.
-If, for example the metric is being emitted only 50% of the time then the value for `sampe_rate` shall be `0.5`.
+If, for example the metric is being emitted only 50% of the time then the value for `sample_rate` shall be `0.5`.

 If no `sample_rate` is supplied then server implementations must assume `1.0`.